orourkedd/unit-test-challenge/README.md

 ## Requirements for the tests

-1. Should test ordering of operations (i.e. tests should ensure that cache set does not happen before GET request).
+1. Tests should account for ordering of operations (i.e. tests should ensure that cache set does not happen before GET request).

-2. Should test that operations happen the correct number of times.
+2. Tests should ensure that operations happen the correct number of times.
 For example, simply testing that the GET request and cache set occur is not sufficient; it must test that these operations happen only once.

-3. Should cover these scenarios ([see tests](https://github.com/orourkedd/unit-test-challenge/blob/master/src/zen.spec.js)):
+3. Tests should cover all scenarios ([see tests](https://github.com/orourkedd/unit-test-challenge/blob/master/src/zen.spec.js)):
    * should cache miss if cache is empty, GET zen from github, set cache, and return result.
    * should return zen from the cache if the cache is less than 5 seconds old.
    * should cache miss if cache is older than 5 seconds, GET zen from github, set cache, and return result.
    * should handle http GET failure.

 Have fun!